-If you need a quick and easy dinner this healthy chicken stuffed peppers recipe is it.
-Stuffed with brown rice, sugar-free marinara, ground chicken, and a simple Italian herb blend, you’re going to love how simple this recipe is.
-It’s the best stuffed peppers recipe I’ve made (and the easiest too).
+If you need a quick and easy dinner, then this healthy chicken stuffed peppers recipe is it!
+Stuffed with brown rice, sugar-free marinara, ground chicken, and a simple Italian herb blend, you’re going to love how simple, healthy, and delicious this dish is.
+It’s the best stuffed peppers recipe I’ve made.
+(And the easiest, too!)

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

-Over a month ago I put up an Instagram story poll asking if you prefered stuffed peppers with chicken and rice or stuffed peppers without rice.
+Recently, I put up an Instagram story poll asking if you preferred stuffed peppers with chicken and rice or stuffed peppers without rice.

-Personally, I have only had it with the vegetables and meat (sometimes quinoa) so I knew I had to whip up a batch pronto.
+Personally, I have only had it with the vegetables and meat (sometimes quinoa), so I knew I had to whip up a batch made with rice pronto.

-They turned out so well and my own family agreed and said they preferred stuffed peppers with rice.
+And I’m so glad all of you convinced me to try it because they turned out so well!
+My own family agreed and said they preferred stuffed peppers with rice.

 If you’re looking to stretch the recipe even further I recommend these simple side dishes: